 Goben earned her Masters in Library Science from St. John's University in Queens in 2005.
 She also holds a Bachelor's Degree in English from Long Island University: C.W.
 Post Campus.
 She is a member of the American Library Association, the Library and Information Technology Association, the Association for College and Research Libraries, the Association for Information Science and Technoloy, the Medical Library Association Midwest Chapter, the American Dental Education Association, the Library Society of the World, and the Code4Lib Community.

 As an Information Services Librarian I provide reference and research support to health sciences faculty and students though a variety of in person and online venues, including classroom instruction and individual consultations.
 I am also currently participating in intiatives to faciliate management, preservation and expanded use of research data as these areas grow in relevance to our research community.
-As the liaison to the College of Dentistry, I hold office hours at the College to answer student and faculty questions and co-teach the Evidence Based Practice course for the first year students.
+As the liaison to the College of Dentistry, I hold office hours at the College to answer student and faculty questions and co-teach the Evidence Based Practice courses for the pre-doctoral and advanced standing dental degrees.

 Currently I serve as Chair for the Education Committee of the Library Information Technology Assocation, which is a division of the American Library Association.
 Further I am a member of the Association for College and Research Libraries; the Association for Information Science and Technology, the Midwest Chapter of the Medical Library Association; the American Dental Education Association; the Library Society of the World; and the Code4Lib National, Midwest, and Chicago communities.